canonical/rockcraft/docs/explanation/pebble.rst

 When creating container images, several issues can be met.
-For instance, if the entrypoint relies on the application mode (such as nginx and nginx-debug), creating a bash script that parses all the arguments provided during container deployment will be necessary./ Additionally, each image runs with specific application arguments, making it challenging to perform an inspection inside the image consistently.
+For instance, if the entrypoint relies on the application mode (such as nginx and nginx-debug), creating a bash script that parses all the arguments provided during container deployment will be necessary.
+Additionally, each image runs with specific application arguments, making it challenging to perform an inspection inside the image consistently.